Monitoring the COVID-19 epidemic with nationwide telecommunication data: Materials and methods

 The telecommunication infrastructure operated by Swisscom has wide coverage \cite{MIP.2020}.
 Specifically, it covers 99.9\% of the geographic area in Switzerland.
-The infrastructure records telecommunication metadata via almost 30,000 antennas.
-Hence, there are multiple antenna per postal code.
-In particular, approx. 7,000 of the antennas are of the GSM type, 11,000 of the UMTS type, and 12,000 of the LTE type \cite{GSM.2020, UMTS.2020, LTE.2020}.
+The infrastructure records telecommunication metadata via almost 30,000 antennas across the country.
+Out of these, approx. 7,000 are of the GSM type (2G), 11,000 of the UMTS type (3G), and 12,000 of the LTE type (4G) \cite{GSM.2020, UMTS.2020, LTE.2020}.
+As Switzerland has a total of 3,196 postcode areas, there are on average approx. 9 antennas per postcode.
+Additional details on antennas are provided in Supplement~\ref{supp:antenna}.

-The frequency of pings is determined by the mobile device, occurring every time a mobile phone connects to a new antenna or, if in between two antennas, every $\sim$5 minutes.
-Hence, the ping frequency produces data of higher temporal resolution than the data we later use for the analysis.
-An internal algorithm by Swisscom ensures that bouncing (\ie, when a phone bounces between antenna) is correctly addressed and attributed to a single antenna.
-The telecommunication metadata are then used to infer actual locations over time via triangulation (see next section).
+The frequency of pings is determined by how often a mobile device connects to a new antenna or, if in between two antennas, every 5 minutes.
+Hence, if a mobile device is stationary and does not connect to a new antenna, the ping rate is once every 5 minutes.
+The rate will momentarily increase if a stationary device connects to a new antenna or if a mobile device connects to a new antenna during a trip.
+Importantly, the variation in ping rates across mobile devices has no influence in our analysis as the lowest possible ping rate (every 5 minutes) produces data of considerably higher temporal resolution than the daily aggregated data we use for the analysis.
+An internal algorithm by Swisscom ensures that bouncing (\ie, when a phone bounces between antennas) is correctly addressed and attributed to a single antenna.
+The telecommunication metadata are then used by Swisscom to infer actual locations over time via triangulation (see next section).